-The market price of the Common Shares may fluctuate due to a variety of factors relating to Keyera's business, including announcements of new developments, fluctuations in Keyera's operating results, sales of the Common Shares or the issuance of Preferred Shares in the marketplace, failure to meet analysts' expectations, general market conditions or the worldwide economy.
+The market price of the Common Shares may fluctuate due to a variety of factors relating to Keyera's business, including announcements of new developments, fluctuations in Keyera's operating results, sales or issuance of equity securities in the marketplace, failure to meet analysts' expectations, general market conditions, and investors' confidence in the WCSB, the energy industry generally or the worldwide economy.
 There can be no assurance that the market price of the Common Shares will not experience significant fluctuations in the future, including fluctuations that are unrelated to Keyera's performance.
 For these reasons, investors should not rely on past trends in the price of Common Shares to predict the future price of Common Shares or Keyera's financial results.